 The north/south crossing from the BART station to the PIPER DR area is already in the plans and has funding identified.

 The circled east-west crossing of Montague Expressway is the one that must now be included in the

 Capital Improvement Program

-to qualify for grant funding from transit agencies (which is expected to total 88% of the cost).
+to qualify for grant funding from transit agencies (which could cover up to 88% of the cost).

 Such an east-west crossing of Montague Expressway will enable:

 - BART/LRT/bus commuters to access businesses, education and recreation facilities (many at the school site) west of Montague Expressway.

 - McCandless residents west of Montague Expressway to access the transit hub.